Kunalbera/PRINT-PATTERN/README.md

-# PRINT-PATTERN
+# CODE PRINTING
-This repository  contains codes to print Patterns of various shapes using C programming
+This repository  contains codes to print various shapes using C programming